wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/4a-use-data-cds-exercise.md

 	- **Behavior**: *Calculated*

 1. Next, we're going to edit the behavior our *Forecasted Revenue* column by selecting the column header and selecting **Edit Column** from the dropdown.
-1. In the *Edit column* pane select the **Edit** button under *Behavior*.
+1. In the Edit column pane, select the **Edit** button under *Behavior*.
 A popup window will appear with the *Calculated Field - Set Forecasted Revenue* where you can add an *Action*.
 (If it doesn't appear the first time you select the **Edit** button, repeat steps 17 and 18 until it does.)
-1. Under *Action* select **+ Add Action** and enter the following formula, but do not copy and paste.
+1. Under *Action* select **+ Add Action** and enter the following formula, but don't copy and paste.
 Type it in.
 Your column names won't be exactly the same as the example below since the **crXXX_** will be specific numbers and letters that define your environment.
 The formula entry will auto-suggest options as you start to type the column names.

 	```crXXX_contractamount * (crXXX_probability / 100)```